EjazSayyed/twitter-like-app/README.md

 * RESTful WS client -> Amazon NLB -> Amazon Neptune
 * Any other similar approaches which exposes Amazon Neptune endpoint through proxy layer

-More details on this can be found @

 # Links
 * [Amazon Neptune Samples](https://github.com/aws-samples/amazon-neptune-samples): Sample data sets and code examples for Amazon Neptune.